 PC — N/A

 Probably the last WWII RTS game to come out shouldn’t be surprised that it’s a dud.
 There’s a lot of attention to historical detail, but that’s where it stops.
 It has bad AI, pathfinding problems, boring missions, and it just isn’t any fun to play.
 It is even worse to play on consoles.
-There was a version for Vita that was planned but it was cancelled after the unsurprising criticism.
+There was a version for Vita that was planned but it was canceled after the unsurprising criticism.